FranzisKoebsch/licor-smartflux-data-extraction/README.md

 The script changes the file extension from `.ghg` to `.zip`, extracts the contained flux information and merges it into a consolidated `.csv` file. **Original `.ghg` files remain untouched** as all processing is performed on copies.

 ## Key Features
-- **Handles multiple flux files**: Available for several common `EddyPro` output types: *fluxnet* and *full_output*.
+- **Supports multiple EddyPro output files**: Currently handles *fluxnet* files, with support for other `EddyPro` output types currently in development.
-- **Structure-agnostic**:  Flexible to work with any nested folder structure.
-- **Robust processing**: Capable of handling changing file formats (e.g., varying column numbers in flux files).
+- **Deep folder search**:  Discovers `.ghg` files within any nested folder structure, eliminating the need for manual file organization.
+- **Robust error handling**: Gracefully skips corrupted and missing files, ensuring the script runs to completion.
+- **Adaptive data structure**: Automatically aligns data, even if table structure changes (e.g., due to addition or removal of a sensor).

 ## Dependencies
  - **data.table**: Barrett T, Dowle M, Srinivasan A, Gorecki J, Chirico M,  Hocking T, Schwendinger B, Krylov I (2025). _data.table: Extension of data.frame_.
 R package version 1.17.8.<br>
- *Note: The script includes an auto-install routine for the required repositories.
+ *Note: The script includes an auto-install routine and  for the required repositories.
 If a package is not found on your system, it will be installed automatically.*

 ## Input File Format
+*EddyPro(R)* '.ghg' archives.
 The script performs a recursive file search, meaning that it finds all .ghg files in the `ìnput_dir`, whether they are lying plain in the root folder or tucked away in sub-directories.
 While the common SmartFlux convention organizes `.ghg` files in monthly subfolders, the script is flexible to work with any nested folder structure.
 **Set `input_dir` to the top-level directory containing the data you wish to process.**